-- 3 illegal days = Illegal Day Notice (Letter Sent Home) - More than 3 illegal Days = File with District Magistrate + zeroes for all days illegal/unexcused - 6 illegal days is considered habitually truant.
-A School Attendance Improvement Plan meeting will be required, and an Attendance Improvement Plan will be developed.
+- 3 illegal days = Illegal Day Notice (Letter Sent Home) - 6 illegal days = Is considered habitually truant.
+A School Attendance Improvement Plan meeting will be required, and an Attendance Improvement Plan will be developed. - 7 or more illegal days = File with Magistrate